WordPress/openverse/documentation/packages/index.md

 # Node.js packages

 Openverse uses `pnpm` workspaces to facilitate collecting multiple Node.js projects into a single repository.
-This section documents the individual packges and how to add/maintain them.
+This section documents the individual packages and how to add/maintain them.

 ```{toctree}
 :titlesonly: